limjh0/Korea-4GSRBeamlineTDRs/docs/source/BLs/ID10_NanoProbe.rst

 its position adjusted.
 For detailed specifications of the masks, refer to Chapter [].
 Note that although the IDs have a minimum gap of 5 mm, the effective minimum gap required to provide the 5-25 keV range is 6 mm.
-Consequently, the maximum total power of nanoprobe IDs is 12 kW.
+Consequently, the effective maximum total power of nanoprobe IDs is 12 kW.
 Secondly, the FE includes an X-ray beam position diagnostic device.
-In the first phase, the diagnostic X-ray beam position will be used to provide feedback for slit and optics angles, ensuring the stability of the beam position delivered to the sample within < 10% of the beam size.
+In the first phase, the diagnostic X-ray beam position will be used to provide feedback for slits position, ensuring the stability of the beam intensity delivered to the sample within 10%.
 In the mature phase, the diagnostic X-ray beam position will also be integrated with the electron beam feedback system to enhance performance.
 For detailed specifications of the diagnostic device, refer to Chapter [].
 Lastly, the FE is equipped with safety devices to protect against gamma radiation and electron beam insertion in FE.
-Specifically, a safety magnet with a strength of 0.5 T is installed to handle scenarios where the electron beam enters the FE.
+Especifically, a safety magnet with a strength of 0.5 T is installed to handle scenarios where the electron beam enters the FE.
 This ensures that any electron beam inserted into the FE is deflected horizontally and prevented from reaching the optical hutch.

 5. Beamline Layout
 -----------------